dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 4. Why might an organization choose Bridged mode instead of Shared (NAT) mode?
 5. What security or management challenges could come with using Bridged mode?

-When I switched to Bridged mode, my internal IP address changed from 192.168.64.2 to 10.32.1.32, showing that my VM joined a new part of the local network.
-My external IP stayed the same because both modes used the same internet provider.
+When it was switched to Bridged mode, the internal IP address changed from 192.168.64.2 to 10.32.1.32, showing that the VM joined a new part of the local network.
+The external IP stayed the same because both modes used the same internet provider.
 In Bridged mode, the VM acts more like a separate computer on the network instead of being hidden behind the host.
 An organization might use Bridged mode to let virtual machines communicate directly with other devices.
 However, it can be less secure because each VM is fully visible on the network.

 | Mode | Internal (Private) IP | External (Public) IP | Notes |